 Considering the fact that you spend up to 1/3 of each 24 hour period in this state, one might think that this aspect would deserve more attention.
 The fact is that many of us take our sleep ambiance for granted or ignore it all together.
 Careful consideration should be given to the following factors: darkness, a cool room temperature, minimal noise, no distractions, and the utmost comfort with sleep surface (e.g., down pillows, down comforter, high thread count sheets, great mattress, etc.).

 Sleep experts and exercise physiologists both agree that physical activity, primarily cardiovascular exercise, promotes quality sleep.
-Cardiovascular exercise is known for flushing the stress hormones that are produced from non-physical stress out of the body (in essence, using them for their intended purpose and then excreting the by-products.)
-If you have problems sleeping, try avoiding late night exercising.
+Cardiovascular exercise is known for flushing the stress hormones that are produced from non-physical stress out of the body (in essence, using them for their intended purpose and then excreting the byproducts.)
+If you have problems sleeping, try avoiding late-night exercising.

 There is a substance in caffeine that triggers the release of epinephrine and nor-epinephrine, neurotransmitters that increase heart rate and blood pressure.
 In effect, caffeine stimulates the stress response.
 You do not want to do this in the evening hours before you go to bed.
-If you have problems sleeping, consider consuming no caffeine (including chocolate) after 4:00 p.m. giving your body three to four hours to detox from this stimulant.
+If you have problems sleeping, consider consuming no caffeine (including chocolate) after 4:00 p.m. to give your body three to four hours to detox from this stimulant.
 Learn the caffeine content of your favorite drink.

-Alcohol - Contrary to caffeine, alcohol is a depressant, and can make you feel drowsy and even make it easier to fall asleep.
+Contrary to caffeine, alcohol is a depressant and can make you feel drowsy and even make it easier to fall asleep.
 However, sleep is interrupted more often and is of a lower quality after consuming alcohol because of its effects on the hormones that influence our sleep-wake cycle.
 Also, the effects of alcohol are graded: the more you drink, the worse you'll sleep.
 Additionally, alcohol will have a stronger effect on someone who is fatigued compared with someone who is well-rested.
 To get a good night's sleep, avoid alcohol within 2-4 hours before going to sleep.
 For more information about how alcohol affects sleep, visit the National Institute on Alcohol Abuse & Alcoholism website.

 Nicotine is a central nervous system stimulant.
 Yet another good reason to quit smoking.
 Smokers tend to have poorer quality sleep and wake up more frequently during the night due to withdrawal symptoms.